The Dresden Files characters: Donald Morgan

 As the central conflict of Turn Coat, Morgan is accused of treason when he's found over the body of LaFortier, and subsequently escapes his prison to seek sanctuary with Harry.
 Complications ensue when it transpires that Morgan has long been in love with Captain Luccio, who was then in a relationship with Harry.
 Morgan is badly injured when escaping and becomes seriously ill while staying with Harry, yet is still vigilant enough to critique Harry's behavior, watch Molly for signs of black magic, and pine after Luccio.
 Morgan turns himself in for the murder to save the person he believes guilty.
 Harry reveals the true culprit and is almost killed, but Morgan intervenes, pushing his injured body past the breaking point.
-Morgan and Dresden make their peace moments before Morgan dies of his injuries.
+Morgan and Dresden make their peace moments before Morgan dies of his injuries with Morgan's last words being that he knew Dresden would help him because Dresden knew what it was like to be framed and marked for execution.
+It was the closest thing Morgan had ever said to admitting he was wrong about Dresden.

 In the TV adaptation, Conrad Coates portrays Morgan.
 He is quite different from the book Morgan: Coates is an African American with short hair, and a business suit rather than a gray cloak.
-Additionally, the TV Morgan is more willing to work alongside Harry and give him information, and rarely taunts or snipes at Harry.
+Additionally, the TV Morgan is more willing to work alongside Harry and give him information, and rarely taunts or snipes at Harry but is still loyal to the Council above all else.